It is the area that is in the central portion of each lung.

-The main bronchi, the pulmonary arteries, the pulmonary veins and the nerves are the structures that enter and leave the lungs in this region.
+The primary bronchi, the pulmonary arteries, the pulmonary veins, and the nerves are the structures that enter and leave the lungs in this region.

 The lymph nodes, called hilar lymph nodes, are also present in this region.
 Both hilus are similar in size; the left hilum is usually slightly higher in the chest than the right hilum.

-On a chest radiograph, the hilar region will reveal a shadow consisting of the combination of lymph nodes, pulmonary arteries and pulmonary veins.
+The hilar region will reveal a shadow consisting of lymph nodes, pulmonary arteries, and pulmonary veins on a chest radiograph.

-Due to the overlap of these structures, it can sometimes be difficult to detect the enlargement of these lymph nodes or the presence of a mass in this region.
-This is one of the reasons why common chest x-rays can overlook lung cancer.
+Due to the overlap of these structures, it can sometimes be challenging to detect the enlargement of these lymph nodes or the presence of a mass in this region.
+This is one of the reasons why joint chest x-rays can overlook lung cancer.

-Imaging tests such as CT scans (especially with contrast) can lead to a better visualization of these structures.
+Imaging tests such as CT scans (especially with contrast) can lead to better visualization of these structures.

-Occasionally, more tests may be needed, such as PET, bronchoscopy with endobronchial ultrasound, or mediastinoscopy to better visualize the region or to obtain a biopsy sample.
+Occasionally, more tests may be needed, such as PET, bronchoscopy with endobronchial ultrasound, or mediastinoscopy to better visualize the region or obtain a biopsy sample.

 Abnormalities and Diseases of the Helio Pulmonar

-This hilar region of the lung can be affected by tumors in the region (including metastatic tumors), enlargement of the hilar lymph nodes, as well as abnormalities of the pulmonary arteries or veins.
+This hilar region of the lung can be affected by tumors in the area (including metastatic tumors), enlargement of the hilar lymph nodes, and abnormalities of the pulmonary arteries or veins.